 |Individuals registered with us may also be registered with another registered firm related to Questrade, Inc. and provide services to that firm.||

-We may receive compensation by trading destinations, including electronic communication networks, market makers and exchanges in connection with trades on markets we direct to such destinations through affiliates or directly.
+We may receive compensation by trading destinations, including electronic communication networks, market makers and exchanges in connection with trades on markets we direct to such destinations through affiliates or directly if a client trade removes liquidity from the market.
 For greater clarity, when you trade and your trade removes liquidity from the market you may be charged an Electronic Communication Network (ECN) fee in addition to your trading commission.
 When you trade and your trade adds liquidity to the market, there is no ECN fee charged to you.
 However, Questrade may receive ECN credits/ rebates as a result of your trades that add/ remove liquidity to the market.

 |We may permit certain individuals who are registered with us to be employed by, participate in, or accept compensation from other persons or firms, outside the scope of his/her relationship with us.||